Nakarin010/SmokeNMirror/readme.md

    - Click "Analyze Stock" to get comprehensive analysis
    - View the interactive chart with different timeframes
    - Read AI-generated insights on valuation, technicals, and fundamentals
+   - **New**: Access raw, validated, and polished versions of analysis via response metadata

 3. **Macro Analysis**:
    - Switch to "Macro Outlook" tab